iamsukanta/sql-zero-to-hero-docs-from-sumit-sir-youtube-playlist/README.md

 - very good candidate for `PRIMARY KEY`
 - prevent duplication since it automatically increment values.

-By below structure `PRIMARY KEY` can be defined
+By below structure `AUTO INCREMENT` can be defined

  ```
 CREATE TABLE employee